acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Power save modes
 ^^^^^^^^^^^^^^^^

 The power save mode configuration sets what state the sensor waits in between measurements in an active service.
-There are five power save modes see :numref:`tab_power_save_modes`.
+There are five power save modes, see :numref:`tab_power_save_modes`.
 The different states differentiate in current dissipation and response latency, where the most current consuming mode *Active* gives fastest response and the least current consuming mode *Off* gives the slowest response.
 The absolute response time and also maximum update rate is determined by several factors besides the power save mode configuration.
 These are profile, length, and hardware accelerated average samples.
 In addition, the host capabilities in terms of SPI communication speed and processing speed also impact on the absolute response time.
 Nonetheless, the relation between the power save modes are always kept such that *Active* is fastest and *Off* is slowest.

 Another important aspect of the power save mode is when using the service in repetition mode Streaming.
-In streaming mode the service is also configured with an update rate at which the sensor produce new data.
+In streaming mode the service is also configured with an update rate at which the sensor produces new data.
 The update rate is maintained by the sensor itself using either internally generated clock or using the externally applied clock on XIN/XOUT pins.
 Besides the fact that power save mode *Active* gives the highest possible update rate, it also gives the best update rate accuracy.
 Likewise, the power save mode *Sleep* gives a lower possible update rate than *Active* and also a lower update rate accuracy.
 Bare in mind that also in streaming mode the maximum update rate is not only determined by the power save mode but also profile, length, and hardware accelerated average samples.
 Power save mode *Off* and *Hibernate* is not supported in streaming mode since the sensor is turned off between its measurements and thus cannot keep an update rate.
 In addition, the power save mode *Hibernate* is only supported when using Sparse service.

 :numref:`tab_power_save_modes` concludes the power save mode configurations.